mufeedvh/basecrack/README.md

 ## Main Features
 - Can decode multiple base encodings from a file
+- Generate a wordlist with the decoded bases
 - Predicts the type of encoding scheme

 ## Screenshots